gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-DOMAIN-MODEL.md

 ## Overview

-The domain model represents the core business concepts and rules of the task management system.
+The domain model represents the core business concepts and rules of the task management system with OAuth authentication capabilities.
 It is designed using Domain-Driven Design principles to capture the essential business knowledge and ensure that business rules are enforced at the domain level.

 ## Core Domain Concepts